personium/website/src/getting-started/appdev-process.md

 |/index/Stay|OData|Searchable location information|
 |/index/Move|OData|Searchable movement information|

-The movement history data obtained with the original Google Takeout is divided into moving/stay units, and the divided files are stored in WebDAV.
-When sharing data to others, do it for each WebDAV file.
-In addition, the data for searching is stored in OData.
+The location histories obtained from Google Takeout is divided into moving/stay types.
+Each record is stored in a WebDAV file.
+When sharing data to third parties, each WebDAV file is assigned with a predefined role with proper permission.
+To display the list of location histories by date, searchable data is stored in OData.

 ### OData Entity Type (Stay)